 In other words, when a naturalist is young and relatively ignorant, he knows few forms and considers most of them to be separate species.
 However, as he becomes more experienced and encounters more forms, the gaps begin to fill in, and it becomes difficult to determine what is a species and what a mere variation.

-In other words, intermediate forms—or missing links, as we are prone to calling them—are not only found in the fossil record!
+In other words, intermediate forms—or missing links, as we are prone to calling them—are not only found in the fossil record, but in living species as well!

 Darwin began to see a progression in living creatures.
-This is exactly, according to Darwin himself, what lead to the Charles Darwin theory of evolution ...
+This is exactly, according to Darwin himself, what led to the his theory of evolution (or "descent with modification," as he called it) ...

 These differences blend into each other by an insensible series; and a series impresses the mind with the idea of actual passage. (ibid.)